Fail-Safe (novel): Plot summary

-The President contacts the Premier of the Soviet Union (explicitly identified in the book as Nikita Khrushchev) and offers assistance in attacking the group.
+The President contacts the Premier of the Soviet Union, Nikita Khrushchev, and offers assistance in attacking the group.
 The Soviets decline at first; however, they soon decide to accept it.
-At SAC headquarters, a fight breaks out over the very idea of working with the Soviets to shoot down their own aircraft.
+At SAC headquarters, a fight breaks out over the idea of working with the Soviets to shoot down their own aircraft.
 Air Force General Bogan attempts to stop the attack, but his executive officer, Colonel Cascio, wants it to continue.
 Cascio attempts to take over command of SAC, but is stopped by the Air Police.
-However, precious time has been wasted.

-Meanwhile, the Soviet PVO Strany air defense forces have managed to shoot down only two of the six planes.
+Meanwhile, the Soviet PVO Strany air defense forces manage to shoot down only two of the six planes.
 The Soviets accept American help and shoot down a third plane.
 Two bombers and a support plane remain on course to Moscow.
-Bogan tells Marshal Nevsky, the Soviet air defense commander, to ignore Plane #6 (the support plane) because it has no weapons.
+Bogan tells Marshal Nevsky, the Soviet air defense commander, to ignore Plane #6 (the support plane with radar decoys and electronic countermeasures) because it carries no nuclear weapons.
 Nevsky, who mistrusts Bogan, instead orders his Soviet aircraft to attack all three planes.
 Plane 6's last feint guarantees that the two remaining bombers can successfully attack.
 Following the failure, Nevsky collapses.

 As the two planes approach Moscow, Colonel Grady uses the radio to contact SAC to inform them that they are about to drop their bombs.
-As a last-ditch effort, the Soviets fire a barrage of nuclear-tipped missiles to form a fireball in an attempt to knock the low-flying Vindicators out of the sky.
-The Vindicator shoot up one last decoy, which successfully leads the Soviet missiles high in the air.
+As a last-ditch effort, the Soviets fire nuclear-tipped missiles to form a fireball in an attempt to destroy the low-flying Vindicators.
+A Vindicator shoots up one last decoy, which successfully leads the Soviet missiles high in the air.
 However, one missile explodes earlier than expected; the second bomber blows up, but Colonel Grady's plane survives.
 With the radio channel still open, the President attempts to persuade Grady that there is no war.
 Believing that such a late recall attempt must be a Soviet trick, as per his training, Grady ignores them.